yantingelle-tech/COMP_group_project/README.md

     The `display(self)` method uses a `for` loop to iterate through the parent dictionary `self.adj_list`, printing out each vertex and its corresponding sub-dictionary (i.e., all adjacent vertices and distance weights).

 ### <span id = "0034">4.
 Method to Run the Program
-For solely testing the Graph ADT structure (e.g., `Graph.py`), you only need to open the script file using any Python IDE (such as PyCharm, VSCode, etc.), and **directly click the Run button**.
+For solely testing the Graph ADT structure (`Graph.py`), you only need to open the script file using any Python IDE (such as PyCharm, VSCode, etc.), and **directly click the Run button**.
 You will then see the graph structure, node list, and adjacent node information of a specified node in the console.

 ---